luiscastilho/dungeoneering/docs/README.md

 # dungeoneering
 dungeoneering is a minimalistic combat grid and dungeon explorer for use in local tabletop RPG sessions.
-It can load static and animated maps, has a dynamic lighting system, offers lots of conditions that can be easily applied to tokens and much more.
+It can load static and animated maps, has a dynamic lighting system, offers lots of conditions that can be easily applied to tokens and more.

 ![dungeoneering screenshot](screenshot.png)

-The main goal here is to make a feature rich application that is easy to install, setup and run and that has an intuitive (and hopefully pretty) user interface.
+The main goal here is to make an application with all the basic features needed to run a tabletop RPG session.
+It should be easy to install, setup and run and should have a minimalistic, intuitive and hopefully pretty user interface.

 ## Latest Version